mu-semtech/mu-project/TUTORIALS.md

 - Handle the incoming delta reports
 - Load the delta report into a variable
 - Define some variables.

-Lastly we define an array that will hold the URIs of all emails that need to be sent.

 ```python
 # mail-service/web.py